Drospirenone/ethinyl estradiol (By mouth)

 - Each brand of birth control pills has specific directions.
 Follow the patient instructions for your prescribed brand.
 Talk to your doctor or pharmacist if you have any questions.

 - Take this medicine at the same time each day, preferably after your evening meal or at bedtime.
-Birth control pills work best when no more than 24 hours between doses.
+Birth control pills work best when there is no more than 24 hours between doses.
 Keep the pills in the original container.
 Take the pills in the order they appear in the container.

 - Swallow the tablet whole.
 Do not crush, break, or chew it.